German Peasants' War: Kempten Insurrection

 A finely detailed drawing of an old city, with church towers, thick defensive walls, moats, and many houses.
 The Iller river divided the Free Imperial City of Kempten and Kempten Abbey.

 Kempten im Allgäu was an important city in the Allgäu, a region in what became Bavaria, near the borders with Württemberg and Austria.
 In the early eighth century, Celtic monks established a monastery there, Kempten Abbey.
 In 1213, Holy Roman Emperor Frederick II declared the abbots members of the Reichsstand, or imperial estate, and granted the abbot the title of duke.
 In 1289, King Rudolf of Habsburg granted special privileges to the urban settlement in the river valley, making it a free imperial city.
 In 1525 the last property rights of the abbots in the Imperial City were sold in the so-called "Great Purchase", marking the start of the co-existence of two independent cities bearing the same name next to each other.
 In this multi-layered authority, during the Peasants' War, the abbey-peasants revolted, plundering the abbey and moving on the town.
+(Note: More conflict arose after the Imperial City converted to Protestantism in direct opposition to the Catholic monastery (and Free City) in 1527.)